james-large/sprint-dlsetup/README.md

 ## My versioning

-As said before, I'd argue to just follow the instructions [here](https://github.com/antoniosehk/keras-tensorflow-windows-installation) for what look like the most up-to-date versions of everything as of 2 months ago (I installed all my stuff a year+ ago), but that which crucially should work together.
+As said before, I'd argue to just follow the instructions [here](https://github.com/antoniosehk/keras-tensorflow-windows-installation) for what look like the most up-to-date versions of everything as of 2 months ago (I installed all my stuff a year+ ago, and am following a 'aint broke, dont fix it' strategy), but that which crucially should work together.
 If all else fails, these are my versions of the finicky things:

 * CUDNN                  9.2
 * tensorflow-gpu         1.8.0